fistodul/nekretnine/README.md

 # Nekretnine

 Real estate listing site, the main features are search and results pages that query a MariaDB database in the backend and show each row result on the frontend using ejs, a html templating engine.
 Each real estate object has it's own page from which they can be ordered.
+The project uses the Express web framework for routing

 The search page, showing only the available type of real estate object